gilokip/web-crawler/README.md

 `python web-crawler.py`

 You will be prompted to enter a search keyword.
-Navigate to the installed directory "GoogleImages"
+Navigate to the installed directory "GoogleImages" to find the downloaded images.